EFX-PXT1/mancala-go/README.md

 which is occupied, you gain your single stone and _all_ the opposite stones.
 Your turn is over with a steal.

+### players

+As an alternative to repl mode, you can specify a player type with a *-t*.
+Players of various types will be developed but currently we have

+* console - input is needed just like repl
+* random - a valid random hole is chosen.

+Thus we start to have the games played automatically.

+Any moves on the command line are still played first.